 His failings were no secret.
 Even his close colleagues, like Alfred Deakin or Arthur Hunt, commented on serious flaws such as Barton’s inattention to detail and lack of punctuality.
-A self-indulgence that made it difficult for him to address habitual behaviours like these also led to much-publicised periods of excessive drinking and dining that had him popularly dubbed ‘Toby Toss-Pot’.
+A self-indulgence that made it difficult for him to address habitual behaviours like these also led to much-publicised periods of drinking and dining.
+Notorious newspaper editor John Norton even dubbed him ‘Toby Toss-Pot’.

-As Australia’s ‘prime’ minister – the first to fill the role – Edmund Barton is now known as the man who by (mostly) worthy example, led the way for a new nation.
-But looking back at the nation’s first century, Barton has a place among the first rank of Australia’s Prime Ministers, if only for his ability to glimpse, pursue and secure ‘one great thing’, the founding of a nation.
+As Australia’s ‘prime’ minister – the first to fill the role – Edmund Barton is now known as the man who by worthy example, led the way for a new nation.
+But looking back at the nation’s first century, Barton has a place among the first rank of Australia’s Prime Ministers, if only for his ability to glimpse, pursue and secure ‘one great thing’, the founding of Australia as a nation-state.

 Bolton, Geoffrey, Edmund Barton, Allen & Unwin, Sydney, 2000.

 Cuneen, Chris, King’s Men: Australian Governors-General from Hopetoun to Isaacs, Allen & Unwin, Sydney, 1983.

 Keenan, JJ (comp.), Inaugural Celebrations of the Commonwealth of Australia, Government Printer, Sydney, 1904.